Connect with others who understand.

 Hematopoietic Stem Cell Transplantation

-Hematopoietic stem cells help produce all of the other blood cells, such as red blood cells and white blood cells.
+Hematopoietic stem cells help produce all the other blood cells, such as red blood cells and white blood cells.
 In many people with lymphoma, hematopoietic stem cells develop genetic mutations that result in cancer.
 Replacing cancerous hematopoietic stem cells with healthy ones is a high-risk procedure, but it can effectively treat or even cure some cases of lymphoma.

-There are two forms of stem cell transplantation, autologous and allogeneic.
+There are two forms of stem cell transplantation — autologous and allogeneic:

-Autologous stem cell transplantation involves the removal of a person’s own hematopoietic stem cells from the body, followed by high doses of chemotherapy.
+• Autologous stem cell transplantation involves the removal of a person’s own hematopoietic stem cells from the body, followed by high doses of chemotherapy.
 Healthy stem cells are then infused back into the body.

 People who have relapses of follicular lymphoma may have stem cell transplants.
 Younger people are typically considered good candidates for this treatment.